 This Beach Train travels through Cowell Redwoods State Park, adjacent to the San Lorenzo River.
-It then crosses over the river on a 100-year-old steel truss bridge and continues on the other side of the river until it enters a tunnel.
-The final leg of the journey the train travels down the center of Chestnut Avenue before arriving at the Santa Cruz Beach Boardwalk.
+It then crosses over the river on a 100-year-old steel truss bridge and continues on the other side until it enters a tunnel.
+On the final leg of the journey, the train travels down the center of Chestnut Avenue before arriving at the Santa Cruz Beach Boardwalk.

 Roaring Camps Railroad Events

 Special trains run about once a month.
 Thomas the Tank Engine™ is the most popular event held at Roaring Camps and attracts thousands of fans.
-Thomas takes visitors out on a tour through the Big Trees.
-During the summer, the romantic Santa Cruz Starlight Evenings allows passengers to enjoy the beauty of a redwood forest lit up at night.
+Thomas takes visitors out on tour through the Big Trees.
+The romantic Santa Cruz Starlight Evenings allow passengers to enjoy the beauty of a redwood forest lit up at night during the summer.

 Getting to Roaring Camps Railroad

-For those traveling longer than day trip distance lodging and dining in Santa Cruz.
-Roaring Camp is located six miles north of Santa Cruz, and about a two-hour drive from San Francisco.
+For those traveling longer than a day, trip distance lodging and dining in Santa Cruz.
+Roaring Camp is located six miles north of Santa Cruz and about a two-hour drive from San Francisco.
 5401 Graham Hill Road, Felton, California.
 Website.